Mayuri-Tanpure/payment-failure-analysis/README.md

 - Total Transaction Amount: ₹4.11M
 - Average Transaction Amount: ₹1.37K

+## Project Objective

+The objective of this project is to identify payment failure patterns and understand which payment methods contribute to a higher number of failed transactions.

 ## Dashboard

-The Power BI dashboard provides an overview of transaction performance, payment success and failure rates, transaction amounts, and payment method usage.
+An interactive Power BI dashboard was created to visualize transaction performance, payment failures, payment method usage, and transaction amounts.

-## Project Objective

-The objective of this project is to analyze payment transaction data and identify patterns that can help understand payment performance and failure trends.